Anwar Ibrahim is finally the prime minister after spending four decades of his political career trying to get to the top office.

 The aftermath of the election may be even more disastrous for Anwar's reputation.

 The image of Anwar and other top Pakatan Harapan leaders going to Umno's backyard to offer a truce will be etched in the minds of millions of voters, including young first-timers who watched as promises of not working with scandal-tainted leaders vanished even before the ink had worn off from their fingers.

 Anwar's climb to premiership is at best a pyrrhic victory.
 It is definitely not how a lifelong dream should be achieved.

-In the words of the Agong, the winners didn't win everything, and the losers didn't lose everything.
+In the words of the Agong, the winners did not win everything, and the losers did not lose everything.
 That is putting mildly the fact that a large section of the masses are not with this new prime minister.